radutopor/weather/README.md

 - Test app in Google's Firebase device matrix
 - Looked into creating a wearable component
 - For the paginated view, set a lightened version of the current temperature color as the screen backround, and have a transition effect between pages by fading from one color to the next.
-- Spice up the loading dialog with quotes like "Weather forecast for tonight: dark" -George Carlin
+- Spiced up the loading dialog with quotes like "Weather forecast for tonight: dark" -George Carlin